Tuesday, November 28

 Sheraton, 2nd Floor, Grand Ballroom

-This special program will include audience Q&A as well as real-time interactive audience polling, so bring your smartphone and be ready to participate in this provocative session.
+This special program included audience Q&A as well as real-time interactive audience polling.

 Our ability to achieve an energy-efficient, low-emissions future will depend on significant materials advances over the coming decades.
 This session convenes top experts to discuss the role of the circular economy in bringing about this vision, including related materials science challenges and socioeconomic and policy factors.

 - How can we meet the growing demand for materials in a sustainable way, with fewer raw materials, less energy, and reduced environmental impact, all while maintaining economic growth?

 - Can a circular economy be implemented in a practical, cost-effective, and environmentally friendly way?